What If I Get Sick? Sick Leave, and Short-term and Long-term Disability Leaves

 Long-term disability

 All regular and NR2 faculty members, excluding members past the age of 65, are eligible for long-term disability coverage.
-If the illness of disability lasts longer than the 21 weeks, the faculty member enters into the provisions of long-term disability.
-Just as you had to apply for the short-term disability benefits, you also must apply for long-term disability benefits.
-This is covered under Article 15.06 and in the Manulife Benefits booklet, as for short-term disability.
+If the illness of disability lasts longer than the 21 weeks of short-term disability coverage, the faculty member enters into the provisions of long-term disability.

 During long-term disability, salary is covered up to 70%, and like short-term disability, FTE accrual and health and welfare benefits continue unchanged.
+Your pension contributions continue as if you are not on a leave.
 The maximum end point for long-term disability payments is age 65 or earlier, if you retire before 65.

 “No benefits are payable if you reside outside Canada for any period exceeding 90 consecutive days or a total of 180 days in any 365 day period, unless: